beeper/.github/profile/README.md

 Welcome to our Github page!

-Beeper is a universal messaging app that lets you chat with anyone on any chat app, including Whatsapp, iMessage, Telegram and 12 others.
+Beeper is a universal messaging app that lets you chat with anyone on any chat app, including Whatsapp, iMessage, Telegram and 12 other networks.
 Want to use Beeper?
-Learn more and download it on [beeper.com](https://beeper.com).
+Download it from [beeper.com](https://beeper.com) or read the [FAQ](https://beeper.com/faq).

 ## Open source
 Beeper is built on top of an open source chat protocol called [Matrix](https://matrix.org).
 When we started building Beeper, we made a fundamental decision to open source the majority of our backend code and provide you with the option to self-host Beeper.
 We chose to do this because: